mporan/list-control/README.md

 1. Import plug-in file 'dynamic_action_plugin_apexux_mporan_listcontrol.sql' from 'source' directory into your application.
 2. Create a List or Classic Report region (#1 on image) and specify list or query respectively.
-3. Provide return values on list/query using the instructions on "How to define return values"
+3. Provide return values on list/query using the instructions on ["How to define return values"](#how-to-define-return-values)
 4. On region attributes (#2 on image) select Media List or Card template.
 5. Create a new page item inside target region (#3 on image).
 6. For page item 'Type' select 'List Control [Plug-In]'.

 [image]

-### How to define return values
+### How to Define Return Values

 #### For List Region
 Go to List component settings on "Shared Components" -> "Lists".